microsoft/dotnet/README.md

 This repository is a starting point to learn about and engage in .NET and .NET open source projects.

-This repo is not an official .NET Framework support location, however, we will respond to issues filed here as best we can.
+This repository is not an official .NET Framework support location, however, we will respond to issues filed here as best we can.
 Please file .NET Core product issues at [dotnet/core](https://github.com/dotnet/core/issues) and ASP.NET Core product issues at [aspnet/home](https://github.com/aspnet/home/issues).

 You can try out an early access release of the .NET Framework at the [.NET Framework Early Access](https://github.com/microsoft/dotnet-framework-early-access) website.